Back to posts

 LLMs Are Good at Properties, Bad at Oracles

-- Inferred function-specific properties
+2. Inferred function-specific properties

-- Wrote Hypothesis property tests and executed them
+3. Wrote and ran Hypothesis property tests

 Testing AI Agent Behavior

-- Safety properties: No destructive actions without confirmation, no hallucinated URLs, no PII leakage
+• Safety properties: no destructive actions without confirmation, no hallucinated URLs, no PII leakage

-- Budget constraints: Max cost per request, max reasoning steps, no infinite loops
+• Budget constraints: max cost per request, max reasoning steps, no infinite loops

 The Shrinking Advantage for Agents